erroronline1/caro/readme.md

 ; timezone for calendar handling timezone = "Europe/Berlin"

-[lifespan]
-sharepoint = 48 ; HOURS, after these files will be deleted tmp = 24 ; HOURS, after these files will be deleted order = 182 ; DAYS, after these orders marked as received but not archived will be deleted

-[splitresults]
-bundle_files_per_slide = 12
-products_per_slide = 6

-[limits]
-max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered mdr14_sample_interval = 365 ; days until a new sample check is required mdr14_sample_reusable = 1825 ; days until a new sample check on the same product is allowed

 [calendar]
 holidays = "01-01, 01-06, 05-01, 10-03, 11-01, 12-24, 12-25, 12-26, 12-31"
 ; comment out if any of these holidays don't apply